nirs/sanlock/README.rst

        lockspace_name name of lockspace
        resource_name name of resource
-       path path to storage reserved for leases offset offset on path (bytes)
+       path path to storage to use leases offset offset on path (bytes)

    RESOURCE option string with suffix